 Cats get infected the same way as any other animal through the bite of an infected mosquito.
 Cats are not natural hosts however and it is quite rare for heartworms to live to be adults in a cat.
 Cats can get Heartworm Associated Respiratory Disease (HARD) which is a very serious condition.
 Cats can take heartworm prevention in the form of chewable or topical medication.

 Prevention for dogs can be in the form of a monthly chewable, which may be combined with prevention for fleas and ticks or may be given alone.
 This is something that you and your vet can discuss.
 It can also be given as a topical application once a month.
-If you have trouble remembering to do the preventive treatment, for dogs there is the option of letting the vet give you dog a twice-yearly shot.
+If you have trouble remembering to do the preventive treatment, for dogs there is the option of letting the vet give you dog a once-yearly shot.

 Cats cannot be treated with the medication that is used on dogs as treatment so it is doubly important to make sure that they are prevented from ever getting heartworm disease.
 If they do get it, then monitoring their condition is important, keeping them on preventive medication and dealing with any health issues that may have been caused as a result of the disease.